-Fannie Mae and Freddie Mac's stock returns became lower and more volatile after 2002 (recall, the figure shows cumulative returns, so a flat line means essentially zero return).
+Fannie Mae and Freddie Mac's stock returns became lower and more volatile after 2002.
 Their accounting scandals resulted in increased capital requirements (so-called capital surcharges) that dampened profitability and triggered legislative reform efforts that created additional uncertainty about the firms' future charter values.
-The firms also faced greater competition from the rapidly growing nonagency securitization market.
-Figure 2 also illustrates the rising concerns about financial distress at Fannie Mae and Freddie Mac in 2007 and 2008, and shows how the imposition of the federal conservatorships virtually eliminated the value of common shares of the two firms.
+The firms also faced greater competition from the rapidly growing non-agency securitization market.
+Figure 2 also plainly illustrates the rising concerns about financial distress at Fannie Mae and Freddie Mac in 2007 and 2008, and shows how the imposition of the federal conservatorships virtually eliminated the value of common shares of the two firms.
 We focus on this period in the next section.

-While Fannie Mae and Freddie Mac traditionally held or guaranteed prime conforming mortgages with low historical default risk, the activities of the two firms were influenced during the 2000s by the rapid growth in the higher-risk "subprime" mortgage market (for a description of this market, see Ashcraft and Schuermann 2008; Mayer, Pence, and Sherlund 2009, in this journal).
-Although pools of subprime mortgages were generally turned into securities by investment banks rather than by Fannie Mae and Freddie Mac, the two firms were significant investors in these

-"nonagency" mortgage-backed securities, which were viewed as profitable investments that also helped satisfy affordable housing goals.
-By the end of 2007, the two firms owned over \$300 billion of nonagency mortgage-backed securities.
+While Fannie Mae and Freddie Mac traditionally held or guaranteed prime conforming mortgages with low historical default risk, the activities of the two firms were influenced during the 2000s by the rapid growth in the higher-risk "subprime" mortgage market (for a description of this market, see Ashcraft and Schuermann, 2008; Mayer, Pence, and Sherlund, 2009).
+Although pools of subprime mortgages were generally turned into securities by investment banks rather than by Fannie Mae and Freddie Mac, the two firms were significant investors in these "non-agency" mortgagebacked securities, which were viewed as very profitable investments that also helped satisfy affordable housing goals.
+By the end of 2007, the two firms owned over \$300 billion of non-agency mortgage-backed securities.

 There is also some evidence that the riskiness of conforming mortgages owned or guaranteed by Fannie Mae and Freddie Mac increased leading up to 2008, perhaps due to competition from nonagency securitization.
 For example, at Fannie Mae the percentage of newly purchased loans where the loan amount was 90 percent or more of the appraised property value increased from 7 percent in 2003 to 16 percent by 2007; for Freddie Mac, the corresponding share rose from 5 percent in 2003 to 11 percent in 2007.
 These statistics likely understate true borrower leverage, due to unreported second loans or "piggyback" mortgages, which became common during the housing boom.
-The share of loans guaranteed by Fannie Mae and Freddie Mac with nonstandard (and risky) features such as an interest-only period also increased substantially.
-Subsequent mortgage defaults suffered by the two firms were highly concentrated in the 2005-2008 mortgage vintages.3
+The share of loans guaranteed by Fannie Mae and Freddie Mac with non-standard (and risky) features such as an interest-only period also increased substantially.
+Subsequent mortgage defaults suffered by the two firms were highly concentrated in the 2005-08 mortgage vintages.3

-A range of observers had voiced concerns about the systemic risk posed by Fannie Mae and Freddie Mac some years prior to the financial crisis (for example, Greenspan 2004, 2005), although others suggested the likelihood of an insolvency or liquidity crisis from these firms was very low (for example, Hubbard 2003; Stiglitz, Orszag, and Orszag 2002).
-The concerns focused on the firms' concentration and hedging of mortgage-related interest rate risk, which seemingly magnified shocks to Treasury and interest rate derivatives markets in the early 2000s (see Eisenbeis, Frame, and Wall 2007 and the references therein).
+A range of observers had voiced concerns about the systemic risk posed by Fannie Mae and Freddie Mac some years prior to the financial crisis (for example, Greenspan 2004; 2005), although others suggested the likelihood of a insolvency or liquidity crisis from these firms was very low (for example, Hubbard 2003; Stiglitz, Orszag, and Orszag 2002).
+The concerns focused on the firms' concentration and hedging of mortgage-related interest rate risk, which seemingly magnified shocks to Treasury and interest rate derivatives markets in the early 2000s (See Eisenbeis, Frame, and Wall, 2007, and references therein).

 Instead, the two firms were ultimately imperiled by mortgage credit risk, primarily associated with their guarantee activities.
-The limited attention that policymakers paid to credit risk at Fannie Mae and Freddie Mac was perhaps due to a history of low credit losses on their past guarantees, reflecting both relatively conservative underwriting and a long period of stable or rising home prices.
-Relatively few observers highlighted the firms' rising exposure to credit risk or anticipated the possibility of a large nationwide decline in home prices.
+Policymakers' limited attention to credit risk at Fannie Mae and Freddie Mac was perhaps due to a history of low credit losses on their past guarantees, reflecting both relatively conservative underwriting and a long period of stable or rising home prices.
+Relatively few observers highlighted the firms' rising exposure to credit risk, or anticipated the possibility of a large nationwide decline in home prices.